furkancetkin/Data-Structures-Patikadev/README.md

 # Data-Structures-Patikadev
- It is homeworks of patika.dev Data Structures Course
+These are homeworks of patika.dev Data Structures Course